evelyn-takyi/Microbiome-Workshop/README.md

 ### Data sets used in this tutorial
 ```
 For this tutorial We will be looking at data from my research work.
-The study was looking at the effect of probiotic S4 formulation on microbial community of larvae raised in UV and non-UV water from a hatchery.
-We collected larval samples, sequenced the 16S V6 region.
-We will be analyzing this data in different tools and try to interpret the results.
+The study was looking at the effect of probiotic S4 formulation on microbial community of larvae raised in ultraviolet (UV) irradiation and non-UV water from a hatchery.
+We collected larval samples and sequenced the 16S V6 region.
+We will be analyzing this data with different tools and try to interpret the results.
 ```
 ### Software used in this workshop
 ```